 So, when it came down to the end of the year, and the floating holiday was still floating out there waiting to be taken, then the Power Plant Man would take it during the last 2 weeks of the year rather than lose it altogether.
 This just made sense.
 So, Jack had to come up with a solution that prevented this.
 (This was a number of years before vacation was allowed to carry over for the first 3 months of the following year).

 The final solution was that Corporate Headquarters would come up with a Policy that said that the Floating Holiday had to be used first before vacation could be used. — No. I’m not kidding.
 That way the Floating Holiday would not be available at the end of the year.
 I heard this being formulated from the mouth of Jack Ballard.
 Once he said it, it was like a window in the ceiling of his office opened up overhead and a ray of sunshine shown down on his desk and you could hear angels singing, “aahhhhhhhh”.
 They knew they had found their solution.

-I think this policy lasted a couple of years before someone forgot that they had made it, and things were back to normal.
+I think this policy lasted a couple of years before someone forgot that they had made it, and things were back to normal (in that time many Power Plant Men in order to not feel cheated formulated in their minds that they really did want to take their floating holiday before they used their vacation – The psychological term for this is: Cognitive Dissonance).
 It just fascinated me to hear how easily this band of vacation time bandits could manipulate the employee’s benefits on a whim.
 This type of time thievery (as I alluded to above) enraged me.